code-423n4/docs/roles/wardens/certified-wardens.md

 - Providing mitigation review services (compensated)
 - Offering consulting services through C4

-The criteria to become Certified+ are as follows:
+The criteria to apply to become Certified+ are as follows:

 1. Be approved as a Certified C4 contributor;
 1. Participate as a warden in at least 3 Code4rena contests, and submit at least 1 high severity finding OR at least 3 contests with a top-3 finish in either the QA or gas report;